yonglin-wang/grades_out/README.md

 ```

 ### Solution

+Genereal rule of thumb for Unicode errors: *do NOT use Excel to open any .csv file created for this project* as it will tamper with the encoding.
+For example, it is OK to save a utf-8 encoded .csv file after the file is generated.

 Instead of a fancy word processor, do the pasting and saving of the non-ascii character to ```conv/latte_grading_conversion.csv``` in a simpler program (e.g. TextEdit, Aquamacs, or vim if you may).
 Saving the .csv file there can allow the encoding to be recognizable by Python for most of the time.

-## Students with Same LATTE name
+## Students with same LATTE name
 Not yet tested.
 The solution largely depends on how LATTE handles it in the folder name.
 Currently, the program is designed to error out in this situation, before generating any reports in any student's folder.

-## Student Naming Files Same as Report File
+## Report file name already exists
 To prevent undesirable overwriting, the program currently validates report saving paths before generating any reports.
 It errors out if a file with the same report name already exists under a student's folder.

-However, in the case where we truly want to overwrite the files, for example, after making changes to grading columns after the reports have been generated, you can always trap the error by adding --allow_rewrite:
+However, in the case where we truly want to overwrite the files, for example, after making changes to grading columns after the reports have been generated, you can always trap the error by adding --allow_overwrite:
    ```
-    $ python3 grades_out.py <LATTE parent folder> <grading sheet name> <assignment alias> --allow_rewrite
+    $ python3 grades_out.py <LATTE parent folder> <grading sheet name> <assignment alias> --allow_overwrite
    ```

 ## Rounding Issues in .xlsx